Defendants involved in standoff on I-95 in Wakefield refuse to cooperate in court

 The vast majority of Moorish sovereign citizens are African American, according to the SPLC.

-Those arrested Saturday were identified as Jamhal Latimer, also known as Jamhal Talib Abdullah Bey; Cumberlander; Rodriguez; Wilfredo Hernandez, also known as Will Musa; Alban El Curraugh; Aaron Lamont Johnson, also known as Tarrif Sharif Bey; Lamar Dow; Conrad Pierre; a 17-year-old juvenile; and two who have refused to identify themselves, state police said.
+Those arrested Saturday were identified as Latimer; Cumberlander; Rodriguez; Wilfredo Hernandez, also known as Will Musa; Alban El Curraugh; Aaron Lamont Johnson, also known as Tarrif Sharif Bey; Lamar Dow; Conrad Pierre; a 17-year-old juvenile; and two who have refused to identify themselves, state police said.

 They are from Rhode Island, New York and Michigan.